imadi/BitMovinApp/README.md

 # BitMovinApp
-Sample App to do encoding of video's using Bitmovin
+Sample App to do encoding of video's using Bitmovin1